What to Expect If You Are in Default on Your Student Loan

 Collection Fees.
-When you are in default, a large portion of anything you pay to a collection agency on the loan is applied to high collection fees and not to pay off your loan—fees can be as high as 25% of your payment (less in some cases).
+When you are in default, a large portion of payments you make to a collection agency on the loan is applied to high collection fees and not to pay off your loan—fees can be as high as 25% of your payment (less in some cases).
 Fees on Perkins Loans can be as high as 40%.

 Tax Refund Offsets.
-When in default, the government can intercept your tax refund, including your earned income tax credit.
+When in default, the government can intercept your tax refund, including your Earned Income Tax Credit.
 The only sure-fire way to avoid this is not to have a tax refund due by lowering your withholding or any estimated tax payments you make.
+Another thing to consider is checking to see if you are on the list for tax offset before filing your taxes.
+To check, call the Treasury Offset Program Call Center at 1-800-304-3107.
 If your joint tax refund is seized, your spouse can recover some of the amount by filing IRS Form 8379, a simple form available at www.irs.gov.

-You have the right to be notified before your tax refund is taken.
-You can contest the taking by checking appropriate boxes on the form (for example, the school closed or the school failed to give you a refund), by returning it immediately and by asking for a hearing.
+You have the right to be notified before your tax refund is taken, though if you received a notice one year, the government may continue seizing your tax refund in subsequent years without issuing a new notice.
+You can contest the taking by checking appropriate boxes on the notice form (for example, the school closed before you could complete), by returning it immediately and by asking for a hearing.
 Send the form back return receipt requested as proof that you sent it.
 Do this every year that you get a notice.
-If you receive notice only after your tax refund is offset, you can contest the offset after the fact.
+If you receive notice for the first time only after your tax refund is offset, you can contest the offset after the fact.

 Wage Garnishment.
 When in default on a federal student loan, the government can garnish part of your wages without first obtaining a court judgment.
 The first $217.50/week of “disposable pay” (basically your take-home pay) is protected from garnishment.
 If your disposable pay is less than $256/week, the government can take the amount that exceeds $217.50/wk.
 If you make more than $256/week, it can take 15% of the pay.

-There are a number of ways to stop student loan garnishments:
+There are a number of ways to stop student loan garnishments, including:

 - 1. Request a hearing and explain why you think you need not repay the loan.

-- 4. If you enter a rehabilitation plan (discussed later in this chapter), the garnishments stop after your fifth on-time rehabilitation payment.
+- 3. Enter a rehabilitation plan (discussed later in this chapter) to get your loans out of default; if garnishment had already begun it will stop after your fifth on-time rehabilitation payment.

 Federal Benefit Offsets.
-The government can seize part of certain or your government benefits, including Social Security, Social Security Disability, certain railroad retirement benefits, and Black Lung Part B benefits.
-Some benefits are exempt from seizure, including Supplemental Security Income (SSI), Veterans benefits, and Black Lung Part C. To find out which benefits can be seized or are protected, go to www.fms.treas.gov.
+The government can seize part of certain of your government benefits, including Social Security, Social Security Disability, certain railroad retirement benefits, and Black Lung Part B benefits.
+Some benefits are exempt from seizure, including Supplemental Security Income (SSI), Veterans benefits, and Black Lung Part C. To find out which benefits can be seized or are protected, go to https://www.fiscal.treasury.gov/.

 For benefits the government can seize, the government cannot touch the first $750 a month.
 If your monthly benefits are under $832 a month, it can seize the amount that is left after $750 is protected.
 If your benefits are over $832 a month, it can seize 15% of your benefits.